 What kind of subscriptions are on offer?

 The offerings are changing all the time, but can be divided into those from car manufacturers, independents, fleet and rental companies.

 We have a comprehensive guide to the UK’s top car subscription providers, which is updated on a regular basis.
 Have a look through and see if there’s a car and a price that suits you.

 Is a subscription cheaper than leasing or buying?

 Comparing the price to a lease or a PCP is not straightforward because they are quite different products and you can shop around for your own insurance.
 What’s crucial is the total cost of ownership (TCO) once you add in all the costs of running the car.

-Onto is upfront about this, saying that ‘whilst the monthly fee for usage may initially seem uncompetitive versus more traditional contract hire and PCP rates, the total cost of ownership for the customer is actually comparable when the absence of a lump-sum deposit and the inclusion of insurance, charging and servicing are taken into account.’
+Although the monthly fee for usage may initially seem expensive versus traditional leasing and PCP rates, the total cost of running the car is generally comparable once you take into account the absence of any lump-sum deposit and the inclusion of insurance, charging and servicing costs.